bilymed/Smartpods/README.md

-# Smartpods app using Anguler 12
+# Smartpods app using Anguler 12 and node v12.22.12